Operation Barbarossa: Local collaboration and resistance

+Nazi plunder of Eastern Europe

+After the initiation of Operation Barbarossa, Eastern Europe was relentlessly plundered by Nazi German forces.
+In 1943 alone, 9,000,000 tons of cereals, 2000000 t of fodder, 3000000 t of potatoes, and 662000 t of meats were sent back to Germany.
+During the course of the German occupation, some 12 million pigs and 13 million sheep were seized by Nazi forces.
+The value of this plunder is estimated at 4 billion Reichsmarks.
+This relatively low number in comparison to the occupied nations of Western Europe can be attributed to the indiscriminate scorched-earth policy pursued by Nazi Germany in the Eastern Front.

 Historical significance

-Barbarossa was the largest military operation in history – more men, tanks, guns and aircraft were deployed than in any other offensive.
-The invasion opened the Eastern Front, the war's largest theater, which saw clashes of unprecedented violence and destruction for four years and killed over 26 million Soviet people, including about 8.6 million Red Army soldiers.
+Barbarossa was the largest military operation in history—more men, tanks, guns and aircraft were deployed than in any other offensive.
+The invasion opened the Eastern Front, the war's largest theatre, which saw clashes of unprecedented violence and destruction for four years and killed over 26 million Soviet people, including about 8.6 million Red Army soldiers.
 More died fighting on the Eastern Front than in all other fighting across the globe during World War II.
 Damage to both the economy and landscape was enormous, as approximately 1,710 Soviet towns and 70,000 villages were razed.

 Barbarossa and the subsequent German defeat changed the political landscape of Europe, dividing it into Eastern and Western blocs.
 The political vacuum left in the eastern half of the continent was filled by the USSR when Stalin secured his territorial prizes of 1944–1945 and firmly placed the Red Army in Bulgaria, Romania, Hungary, Poland, Czechoslovakia, and the eastern half of Germany.
 Stalin's fear of resurgent German power and his distrust of his erstwhile allies contributed to Soviet pan-Slavic initiatives and a subsequent alliance of Slavic states.
 The historians David Glantz and Jonathan House assert that Barbarossa influenced not only Stalin but subsequent Soviet leaders, claiming it "colored" their strategic mindsets for the "next four decades".
 As a result, the Soviets instigated the creation of "an elaborate system of buffer and client states, designed to insulate the Soviet Union from any possible future attack".
-As a consequence, Eastern Europe became communist in political disposition, and Western Europe fell under the sway of the United States.
+In the ensuing Cold War, Eastern Europe became a Soviet sphere of influence, and Western Europe aligned itself with the United States.